leobalter/object-enumerables/README.md

 as it only list String-valued keys of enumerable properties, ignoring any symbol keys.

+## array vs iterator

+These additions are complementary to the existing `Object.keys`, `Object.values`, and `Object.entries`.
+They are basically the same methods including inherited String-value keys.

 ## Use cases

 With a spread use of prototypal chain in objects, the serialization of own and